+In May 2014, the FASB issued ASU 2014-9, Revenue from Contracts with Customers, which provides a principles-based standard for recognizing revenue through a five-step process.
+In August 2015, the FASB issued ASU 2015-14 Revenue from Contracts with Customers (Topic 606), Deferral of the Effective Date which granted a one year deferral of this ASU.
+The guidance in ASU 2014-09 will now be effective for the Corporation beginning July 1, 2019, with early adoption permitted.
+At the present time, management has not yet determined what the effects of adopting this ASU will be on its financial statements.

-In May 2014, the Financial Accounting Standards Board (FASB) issued ASU 2014-9, "Revenue from Contracts with Customers", which provides a principles-based standard for recognizing revenue through a five-step process.
-This standard is effective with annual reporting periods beginning after December 15, 2018 for nonpublic organizations (however, FASB has recently proposed an additional implementation delay).
-In April 2015, the FASB issued ASU 2015-3, "Simplifying the Presentation of Debt Issuance Costs", which requires debt issuance costs to be presented in the balance sheet as a direct deduction from the carrying amount of the debt associated.
-This standard is effective with annual reporting periods beginning after December 15, 2016.
-Management is currently evaluating the effects the adoption of these standards will have on the Corporation's financial statements and disclosures.
-Accordingly, the impact upon adoption of such standards is unknown.
+In April 2015, the FASB issued ASU 2015-3, Simplifying the Presentation of Debt Issuance Costs, which requires debt issuance costs to be presented in the balance sheet as a direct deduction from the carrying amount of the debt associated.
+This standard is effective for the Corporation beginning July 1, 2017.
+Management does not anticipate that the adoption of this ASU will have a material impact on the Corporation's financial position or results of operations.